raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 </p>

-## 4. Finish within your 10 minute time limit
+## 4. Finish within your 10-minute time limit

 Each Mission Space Lab program is allocated **exactly 10 minutes** to run on the ISS during daylight hours.
 Your program must keep track of how much time it has been running and stop automatically before the 10 minutes are up.
-This helps to ensure that your program finishes cleanly and that any data you have collected is saved correctly.
+This will help to ensure that your program finishes cleanly and that any data you have collected is saved correctly.

 One way to do this is to use Python's `datetime` library:

-1. Record the time when your experiment starts.
+1. Record the time when your experiment starts
-2. Regularly check the current time while your program is running.
+2. Regularly check the current time while your program is running
-3. Stop the program when 10 minutes have elapsed.
+3. Stop the program when 10 minutes have elapsed

 The example below uses this approach to print "Hello from the ISS" every second for 1 minute: